julienherrero/awesome-list/README.md

 - [BanDev/Xplosion](https://github.com/BanDev/Xplosion) - Xplosion is an updated fork of SmallBang that has been converted to Kotlin
 - [BetterAndroid/FlexiLocale](https://github.com/BetterAndroid/FlexiLocale) - An easy generation Android i18ns string call Gradle plugin.
 - [BobbyESP/Metadator](https://github.com/BobbyESP/Metadator) - An Android ID3 metadata editor and music player built with Jetpack Compose and Material 3
+- [Breens-Mbaka/Jetpack-Compose-Tables](https://github.com/Breens-Mbaka/Jetpack-Compose-Tables) - 🐝 A Compose UI data table library which allows developers to seamless integrate visually appealing and customizable tables to their Android apps or IOS apps.
 - [CRED-CLUB/neopop-android](https://github.com/CRED-CLUB/neopop-android) - NeoPop is CRED's inbuilt library for using NeoPop components in your app
 - [CanHub/Android-Image-Cropper](https://github.com/CanHub/Android-Image-Cropper) - Image Cropping Library for Android, optimised for Camera / Gallery.
 - [CarterChen247/AlarmScheduler](https://github.com/CarterChen247/AlarmScheduler) - A library that helps to schedule time-exact tasks(calendar reminders, alarms, etc.)